SEDATION INFORMATION

 Please encourage your child to drink fluids as soon as they express the desire to do so.
 Avoid solid foods until your child completely recovers.

 Your child should not experience any significant pain after he/she awakens.
 You may give them Children’s Motrin or Tylenol if needed for any discomfort.
 If the Tylenol or Motrin is not effective, please call our office.
-If your child should become ill, or any other problem should arise, please notify our office.
-If we are not in the office at that time, an emergency number is available on our answering machine and a doctor will be contacted immediately.